Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/03_Data-Organisation-and-File-Formats.md

     **What information is good to include in the file name?** Think about what other information is good to include in the file name.
 For example, the initials of the person who conducted the experiment, performed the interview or collected the information in some other way.
 You might then add the experiment or interview number, if the data are collected in a specific order.

     Finally, you might add an abbreviation for the project or assignment.
 If you create a folder for data solely for a specific project, it might seem unnecessary to include the project name or abbreviation in the file name, but it may still be a good idea, as you might send a file to someone who has a different folder structure.
 In this case, it is good that they can see which project the file belongs to.
 Also, file names should be kept short.
-Try to limit them to 25&ndash;30 characters.
+Try to limit them to 25&ndash;30&nbsp;characters.

     **Elements that can be included in file names are:**